Yashpandey4/OneDriveCLI/Helpers/DesignFlow.md

 **Optional Headers**
 - if-match: string - If this request header is included and the eTag (or cTag) provided does not match the current tag on the item, a 412 Precondition Failed response is returned and the item will not be deleted.

+**Note** - Drives with a driveType of personal (OneDrive Personal) cannot create or modify permissions on the root DriveItem.

 **Extra: Manual ways to expire a link**
 - Please see [this](https://support.microsoft.com/en-us/office/stop-sharing-onedrive-or-sharepoint-files-or-folders-or-change-permissions-0a36470f-d7fe-40a0-bd74-0ac6c1e13323) link.